crispcat/Shelve/README.md

 - All expressions are reactive.
 - All expressions are lazy, cached and support change propagation.
 - All values are 8-byte floating point numbers.
 - All values are stateless.
-All, but iterators are not.
+Except iterators.

 # Example